ShikharMishra0024/tic-tac-toe/README.md

 # tic-tac-toe

 This is a simple Tic-Tac-Toe game written in Java.
-It is a black screen program that allows two players to play the game.
+It is a CLI program that allows two players to play the game.

 ## Prerequisites